wp-plugins/slideshow-satellite/readme.txt

 1. Put `[satellite post_id="X" exclude="" caption="on/off" thumbs="on/off"]` to embed a slideshow with the images of a post into your posts/pages or use `[satellite custom=1]` to embed a slideshow with images in 'Manage Slides'

-1. For the most up to date list of options available please goto: http://c-pr.es/projects/satellite
+1. For the most up to date list of options available please goto: http://c-pr.es/projects/satellite and check out the manual

 1. Premium Edition: You will download the premium edition from the website directly after paying and setting up your user account